QuiqFlow-Chat/chat-system/README.md

 - `GET /getAllConversations`: Get all conversations (protected)
 - `GET /:id/getConversationById`: Get conversation details by ID (protected)
 - `GET /:id/getConversationUsers`: Get all users in a conversation (protected)
-- `GET /:id/getUserConversations`: Get all conversations for a user (protected)
+- `GET /getUserConversations`: Get all conversations for the current user (protected)
-- `POST /getConversationMessages`: Get messages from a conversation (protected)
+- `GET /:conversationId/getConversationMessages`: Get messages from a conversation (protected)
+- `GET /:receiverId/checkOrCreateNewConversation`: Check if a conversation exists or create a new one (protected)
-- `DELETE /deleteConversation`: Delete a conversation (protected)
+- `DELETE /deleteConversationAsync`: Delete a conversation (protected)

 ### Message Routes
 - `POST /sendMessage`: Send a new message (protected)